 2. Application of Section 57(a)(4) and Rule 17d-1(a) to Applicants.
 As described above, the Company and its Subsidiaries are related to one another in a manner described in Section 57(b).
 There may be circumstances when it is in the interest of the Company and/or Fund II SBIC and/or Fund III SBIC, as applicable, that two or more of the Company, Fund II SBIC or Fund III SBIC or any other Subsidiary purchase or sell the same or different securities of the same issuer, either simultaneously or sequentially, and that they deal with their investments separately or jointly.
 The joint transactions prohibition of Section 57(a)(4) and Rule 17d-1, taken together, would not apply to transactions involving two or more of the Company and the non-BDC Subsidiaries because the Section 57(b) relationship would arise solely from the Company controlling each of the non-BDC Subsidiaries.
-Therefore, Rule 57b-1 would exempt the Company and its controlled affiliates from the prohibition of Section 57(a)(4) because the other participants would not be controlled affiliates of either Fund II SBIC or Fund III SBIC.
+Therefore, Rule 57b-1 would exempt the Company and its controlled affiliates from the prohibitions of Section 57(a)(4).
+However, a joint transaction in which either or both of Fund II SBIC or Fund III SBIC participates could be deemed to be prohibited under Section 57(a)(4) because the other participants would not be controlled affiliates of either Fund II SBIC or Fund III SBIC.

 Such transactions would not involve upstream affiliates of any party (except for the Company as a controlling person of Fund II SBIC and Fund III SBIC).
 Also, these activities could conceivably involve joint investments in persons under the common control of the Company and either of Fund II SBIC or Fund III SBIC, in which case the exemption provided by Rule 17d-1(d)(5) does not appear to be available.
 However, if the Company and Fund II SBIC and Fund III SBIC were one combined investment company, Rule 17d-1(d)(5) would exempt transactions between that company and downstream affiliates, and if they were one combined BDC, the transactions would be exempted by Rule 57b-1.
 Because these exemptions may not be available in the circumstances proposed, Applicants are seeking an Order permitting this class of transactions under Section 57(a)(4) and Rule 17d-1.
-Applicants cannot rely on Rule 17d-1(d)(5) because the availability of the rule must be analyzed with each of the Company and Fund II SBIC and Fund III SBIC and Fund III SBIC taking the part of the "registered investment company," and while Fund II SBIC and Fund III SBIC are portfolio affiliates (as defined in Rule 17a-6) of the Company, the Company is not a portfolio affiliate of Fund II SBIC or Fund III SBIC.
+Applicants cannot rely on Rule 17d-1(d)(5) because the availability of the rule must be analyzed with each of the Company and Fund II SBIC and Fund III SBIC taking the part of the "registered investment company," and while Fund II SBIC and Fund III SBIC are portfolio affiliates (as defined in Rule 17a-6) of the Company is not a portfolio affiliate of Fund II SBIC or Fund III SBIC.
 Applicants submit that it is reasonable and fair to permit these kinds of transactions since the Company would not be subject to the provisions of Section 57(a)(4) and Rule 17d-1 had it decided to conduct its SBIC activities itself instead of through its wholly-owned subsidiary.